 Two awards of $1,500 to assist two Jordanian students with the cost of their education.
 Eligibility is not limited to a specific field of study, but preference will be given to study related to Jordan’s cultural heritage.
 Candidates must be Jordanian citizens and currently enrolled as undergraduate or graduate students in a Jordanian university.

 These two fellowships rotate and each year one supports a Jordanian student.

-For the upcoming 2018-2019 Fellowship cycle, the Russell Fellowship is available for Jordanian students.
+For the upcoming 2019-2020 Fellowship cycle, the Sauer Fellowship is available for the Jordanian students, and the Russell Fellowship is available for the non-Jordanian students.